 Dr. Jade Wimberley

 Along with Dr. Lauren’s care for Addy, Dr. Jade continues to amaze with her breathe of knowledge and care for me.
 She’s played an integral part in my good health and well-being.

 Kate Carei-Eakins, Massage Therapist

 Allison Daily, Director of Pathfinders in Aspen

-Pathfinders is a Colorado non-profit psychosocial support program for cancer and chronically ill patients, those suffering from grief and loss, caregivers, family members and the community.
+Pathfinders is a Colorado non-profit psychosocial support program for chronically ill patients, those suffering from grief and loss, caregivers, family members and the community.
 They provide a safe place to feel and move towards healing.
-They provide so many services to the family’s in the Roaring Fork and Grand Valleys, including counseling, support, meals, rides, and so many other services Their volunteers helped our family get through that first year, after learning Addy’s diagnosis.
+They provide so many services to the family’s including counseling, support, meals, rides, and so many other services Their volunteers helped our family get through that first year, after learning Addy’s diagnosis.
 We were basically still in a fog, and just not able to cope with much more than taking care of our day to day.
 I don’t know how we could have done it without the help of the Pathfinders--people we had never met, who reached out to us with unconditional love and support when they learned about Addy.
 We were truly blessed to have them come into our lives and thank them more than words can express.
-To learn more or to donate or get involved, go to pathfindersforyou.org
+To learn more or get involved, go to pathfindersforyou.org